fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-01-19】[tengbao / vanta](https://github.com/tengbao/vanta) - Animated 3D backgrounds for your website
+* 【2025-01-19】[ruby / setup-ruby](https://github.com/ruby/setup-ruby) - An action to download a prebuilt Ruby and add it to the PATH in 5 seconds
 * 【2025-01-17】[software-mansion / radon-ide](https://github.com/software-mansion/radon-ide) - VSCode/Cursor extension that turns your editor into a full featured IDE for React Native and Expo.
 * 【2025-01-17】[pixelfed / pixelfed\-rn](https://github.com/pixelfed/pixelfed-rn) - Pixelfed mobile app
 * 【2025-01-15】[i\-am\-shodan / USBArmyKnife](https://github.com/i-am-shodan/USBArmyKnife) - USB Army Knife – the ultimate close access tool for penetration testers and red teamers